Navigating Immigration Changes

 Imposter scams, where fraudsters pose as government officials to steal money or personal information, are increasingly targeting international students and scholars through suspicious calls, texts, or emails.
 Learn more about protecting yourself from scams.

-Ask to verify their identity.
+If someone approaches you and indicates that they are a DHS or ICE agent, ask to verify their identity.
 Legitimate DHS/ICE agents work in pairs, usually in plain clothes.
-They carry an official badge and credentials and should welcome you calling local police to confirm their identity.
-(While on KU's campus, call 785-864-5900.)
-People trying to impersonate and ICE agent often travel alone, wear an ICE tactical vest, show a badge without credentials ID, randomly ask for proof of citizenship, and ask to follow you home or demands money.
+They carry an official badge and credentials and should not object to you calling local police to confirm their identity.
+(While on KU's campus, you can call 911 or 785-864-5900 to confirm an agent’s identity.)
+People trying to impersonate an ICE agent often travel alone, wear an ICE tactical vest, show a badge without credentials ID, randomly ask for proof of citizenship, and/or ask to follow you home or demand money.
 Read more about fake ICE agents.

 Documents to carry